Why do you get blue smoke from a diesel engine?

 What are the common causes of blue smoke from diesel generator?

-As mentioned blue smoke occurs because of oil in the combustion chamber - its not supposed to be there, so just how could oil get into the combustion chamber?
-Lots of ways - examples would be a faulty injection pump, faulty lift pump, worn cylinders, worn piston rings, bad or valves or valve stem seals could all cause the oil to get into the cylinder and give you blue smoke.
+As mentioned, blue smoke occurs because of oil in the combustion chamber - its not supposed to be there, so just how could oil get into the combustion chamber?
+Lots of ways - examples would be a faulty injection pump, faulty lift pump, worn cylinders, worn piston rings or bad valve stem seals could all cause the oil to get into the cylinder and give you blue smoke.

 Worn Piston Rings

 In the case of the piston rings being worn the oil that lubricates the cylinders will pass past the piston rings and into the cylinder, where the heat from the diesel combustion will cause it to burn and release the blue smoke.